sodadata/docs/soda-cloud/agreements.md

 title: Create agreements
 description:
 parent: Soda Cloud
+redirect_from: /soda-cloud/monitors.html
 ---

 # Create agreements

-An agreement is contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.
+An agreement is a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.

 Use SodaCL checks to define the state of "good quality" for data in this data source, then identify and get approval from stakeholders in your organization.
 Define whom Soda Cloud will notify when a check in this Agreement fails, then set a schedule to regularly execute the Soda Checks to uphold the tenets of the agreement.